+CA. N. Y. - OBSERVER

+17

-Conquerors " is commended by the Chi-caso critics, while the offensive features of the play come in for condemnation.
-De Wolf Hopper, recognizing the in-trance of putting more life into the opera, "The Charlatan," has intro-opera, "The Charlatan," has intro-toger him to go about the stage with the bies him to go about the stage with ostume from that of the sombre gown one of tatters and rags, more fitting the part.
+Conquerors" is commended by the Chicago critics, while the offensive features of the play come in for condemnation.

+De Wolf Hopper, recognizing the imparacter of Demidoff in the first act of the considerable new work, which ended considerable new work, which ended the condemnation of the stage with continuous the part.

 NEW YORK MORNING SUN.